Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Model Comparisons

 \section{Model Comparisons}

-In this section we describe the results of our experiments comparing the predictive performance of the four behavioral models from Section~\ref{sec:existing} and of the Nash-based models of Section~\ref{sec:nash-model}.
+In this section we describe the results of our experiments comparing the predictive performance of the five behavioral models from Section~\ref{sec:existing} and of the Nash-based models of Section~\ref{sec:nash-model}.
 Figure~\ref{fig:initial} compares our behavioral and Nash-based models.
-For each model and each dataset, we give the factor by which the dataset wass judged more likely according to the model's prediction than it wass according to a uniform random prediction.
-Thus, for example, the \noun{COMBO9} dataset was found to be approximately $10^{18}$ times more likely according to Poisson-CH's prediction than according to a uniform random prediction.
+For each model and each dataset, we give the factor by which the dataset was judged more likely according to the model's prediction than it was according to a uniform random prediction.
+Thus, for example, the \noun{All10} dataset was approximately $10^{90}$ times more likely to have been generated by an agent acting according to our Poisson-CH model than choosing actions uniformly at random.
 For the Nash Equilibrium with Error model, the error bars show the upper and lower bounds on predictive performance obtained by selecting an equilibrium to maximize or minimize test-set performance, and the main bar shows the expected predictive performance of selecting an equilibrium uniformly at random.
-For other models, the error bars indicate 95\% confidence intervals; in most cases, these intervals are imperceptibly narrow.
+For other models, the error bars indicate 95\% confidence intervals across cross-validation partitions; in most cases, these intervals are imperceptibly narrow.